The Coco Chanel of Decorating

 The Draper Effect Goes Further than just Bright Paint

-She loved using live plant life and florals in her rooms, though silk plants will do if you lack a green thumb.
+Dorothy Drape loved using live plant life and florals in her rooms, though silk plants will do if you lack a green thumb.
 Select big, bold, ornate accent pieces such as a baroque mirror.
-Textured carpets with gorgeous detail are important too.
+Textured carpets with gorgeous detail are important, too.

-Though Draper liked boldness she didn’t like clutter in a room, so get rid of the shelves full of knickknacks.
+Though Draper liked boldness she did not like clutter in a room, so get rid of the shelves full of knickknacks.
 Finally, you’ll need to throw a slipcover with a huge floral print and details such as satin cording or fringe on the sofa and stoke a roaring fire in the fireplace.
-Then your room will look the way Dorothy Draper would have envisioned.
+Then your room complete with Dorothy Draper colors will be just as the "Coco Chanel of Decorating" would have envisioned.